fastmcp-me/llama-mcp-server/README.md

 ---

-Built with ❤️ for open-source AI and the LibreModel project.
+Built with ❤️ for open-source AI and the LibreModel project. by Claude Sonnet4